- Use resource sets to create a localized app.

 should be different when the application runs in the U.K. For all the rest of

-the strings, the application will fall back to the defaults and use what is
+the strings, the application falls back to the defaults and use what is

 Use the Android Context object for manual locale lookup